 With the operation stop-ml-datafeed you can execute the stop datafeed API.
-The stop-ml-datafeed operation supports the following parameters:

-• datafeed-id (mandatory): The name of the machine learning datafeed to start.

-- force (optional, defaults to false): Whether to forcefully stop an already started datafeed. - timeout (optional, defaults to empty): Amount of time to wait until a datafeed stops.
+- datafeed-id (mandatory): The name of the machine learning datafeed to start. - force (optional, defaults to false): Whether to forcefully stop an already started datafeed. - timeout (optional, defaults to empty): Amount of time to wait until a datafeed stops.